jzmack/static_site_generator/content/projects/mc-backup/index.md

 #### Step 2: Creating a backup running config and flash

-These is kind of two steps lumped into one, but I'll explain both.
+This is kind of two steps lumped into one, but I'll explain both.
 First we need a function to make POST requests to the conductor.
 I'll specify which parameters we will set further down.

 Here's my function for making POST requests: